Macroscopic analysis of determinantal random balls: Asymptotics

-In the small-ball scaling, i.e. $c\rho^\beta \to 0$, the decreasing of the radii take precedence on the increasing of the number of points by volume unit.
-Once again, we first obtain the limit in $\rho$ of $\Mr^R(\mu)$.
-We remark that this limit does not depend on $R$ which is due to the fast decreasing of the radii.
-The limiting field obtained is a stable integral similar to the one obtained under the small-grain scaling in Theorem 2 in \cite{Kaj}.
+This section investigates the asymptotics of $\widetilde{M}_\rho^R(\mu)$ under the small-balls scaling, i.e. when $\lim_{\rho\to 0} \lambda(\rho)\rho^\beta=0$.
+We deal first with the limit in $\rho$ of the truncated field $\widetilde{M}_\rho^R(\mu)$.
+In this case, the obtained limit does not depend on $R$, roughly speaking this is due to the fast decreasing of the rescaled radii $\rho r$ since $\rho\to 0$ very fast in this regime.
+The limiting field thus obtained is a stable integral similar to the one obtained for the Poissonian model in (iii) of Theorem~\ref{theo:Poisson} (cf. also Theorem~2-(iii) in \cite{KLNS2007} and cf. \cite{ST1994} for notations on stable integrals).
+In this case, the limit is driven by small balls and this requires to consider smooth configuration $\mu(dx)=\varphi(x)dx$.
+Roughly speaking, if the configuration $\mu$ were, for instance, atomic, there will be a possibility for the small balls driving the asymptotics to not charge $\mu$ and $M(\mu)$ would vanish.